wensley-rushing/opensees-gallery/content/en/benchmarks/frame-0002/index.md

 ---
-title: 0002 - Cantilever with transverse loading
+title: "0002 - Cantilever with transverse loading"
-thumbnail: img/benchmarks/frame-0002.png
+thumbnail: img/benchmarks/cantilever.png
 description: >-
     A cantilever is subjected to a transverse force
 bibliography: references.json